 The validity of the ADSs and certain other legal matters with respect to U.S. federal and New York State law in connection with this offering will be passed upon for us by Kirkland & Ellis International LLP.
 Certain legal matters with respect to U.S. federal and New York State law in connection with this offering will be passed upon for the underwriters by Skadden, Arps, Slate, Meagher & Flom LLP.
-The validity of the Class A ordinary shares represented by the ADSs offered in this offering and other certain legal matters as to Cayman Islands law will be passed upon for us by Maples and Calder (Hong Kong) LLP.
+The validity of the ordinary shares represented by the ADSs offered in this offering and other certain legal matters as to Cayman Islands law will be passed upon for us by Maples and Calder (Hong Kong) LLP.
 Legal matters as to PRC law will be passed upon for us by Haiwen & Partners and for the underwriters by Tian Yuan Law Firm.
-Legal matters as to Malaysia law will be passed upon for us by Christopher & Lee Ong.
-Legal matters as to India law will be passed upon for us by AZB & Partners.
-Kirkland & Ellis International LLP may rely upon Maples and Calder (Hong Kong) LLP with respect to matters governed by Cayman Islands law, Haiwen & Partners with respect to matters governed by PRC law, Christopher & Lee Ong with respect to matters governed by Malaysia law and AZB & Partners with respect to matters governed by India law.
+Kirkland & Ellis International LLP may rely upon Maples and Calder (Hong Kong) LLP with respect to matters governed by PRC law.
 Skadden, Arps, Slate, Meagher & Flom LLP may rely upon Tian Yuan Law Firm with respect to matters governed by PRC law.